Roads Top Banner.

 In the late 1980's the government wanted to build a lot more high-capacity roads through heavily built-up residential areas of London, and there was so much very vociferous opposition that it reappraised its plans.

 Instead the idea was hatched that a network of existing roads would be designated for a far higher standard of parking control with the aim of speeding up the traffic flow.
 This switched the focus of the vociferous anti-road widening lobby to the fear that their local roads would become urban racetracks, attracting more and faster through traffic to the detriment of local people.
-So, to help 'sell' the concept to these anti-roads protestors it was decided to put in extra bus priority measures (especially bus lanes, but not traffic signal pre-emption) and install speed cameras even though the use of these cameras was meant to be restricted to accident blackspots and not as a 'general catch all'.
+So, to help 'sell' the concept to these anti-roads protestors it was decided to put in extra bus priority measures (especially bus lanes, but not traffic signal pre-emption) and install speed cameras even though when they were introduced the public were told that speed cameras would be restricted to accident blackspots - and not as a 'general catch all'.

 The original philosophy behind the red routes was that roads should only be for moving or live vehicles and therefore parked or dead vehicles should be banished elsewhere.
-To achieve this the planners wanted to create a lot more off street parking facilities, but because it would have meant knocking down a lot of buildings the concept was amended so that on-street parking (and loading) would still be permitted albeit only within designated bays at certain times.
-These varied according to location and even resulted in the creation of some free (either time-limited or completely unrestricted) parking spaces where none had existed before.
+To achieve this the planners wanted to create a lot more off street parking facilities, but because it would have meant knocking down many buildings (which would have resulted in another public outcry) the concept was amended so that on-street parking (and loading) would still be permitted, albeit only within designated parking bays at designated times which varied according to location and even resulted in the creation of some free (either time-limited or completely unrestricted) parking spaces where none had previously existed.

 The other route in the red route pilot scheme was the A1 through inner North London.
 This included the Archway Road, part of which is a three lane dual-carriageway which suddenly ends and becomes a narrow road with shops and houses on either side.
 This is the road that the government had wanted to widen, against much vociferous opposition.